Article Availability

 }

-Query offer blockers created within a specific time frame
+Query pause blockers created within a specific time frame

-In some cases it is convenient to list only offer blockers created within a specific time frame.
+In some cases it is convenient to list only pause blockers created within a specific time frame.
 For example if you have a periodic synchronization job.

 GET /merchants/{merchant_id}/offer-blockers?updated_since=2021-06-29T00:00:00Z&updated_until=2021-06-30T00:00:00Z